python-cmd2/cmd2/docs/features/settings.rst

 ~~~~

 If ``True``, each command the user issues will be repeated to the screen before
 it is executed.
 This is particularly useful when running scripts.
+This behavior
+does not occur when a running command at the prompt.

 editor